nami773/Nanami-Momi-ecc-dssb-IS24-code-challenge-reqTBD/README.md

 In this project, I prioritized implementing every functionalities mentioned in the specification.
 These are some improvements I'd like to make if I had more time.

-1. The UI design
-   I would like to make the UI more visually pleasing and include loading overlay for better user experience.
+1. I would like to make the UI more visually pleasing and include loading overlay for better user experience.
-2. Code refactoring
+2. Code refactoring.
 I would definetely refactor EditModal.js and AddModal.js so there is not code clone.